juienpro/kebihelp/README.md

 You may want to filter the shortcuts to be imported.
 In this case, you can use one of the following option:

 ```
--fg <group name> will import only a particular group of the file/website
+-fg <group name> will import only a particular group from the file/website
 -fn <string> will import only shortcuts if the label/description contains <string>
 -fv <string> will import only shortucts if the shortcut itself contains <string>
 ```